Polyamory in the News

 to hatch and raise their chicks.

-My wife Sparkle Moose is a zoologist.
+My wife Sparkle Moose has a zoology PhD.
 "Let me tell you about nature," she says with a grin.
 She gives talks.

 This matters because at the US Supreme Court, the Federalist Society, and other centers of orthodox Catholic legal thought, there's talk of bringing back natural law (fundamental to Thomism) as a "non-religious" legal foundation for anti-gay and anti-poly laws.
 That lots of animals have gay sex was, in fact, one of the arguments presented to overturn anti-sodomy laws in the Supreme Court's 2003 Lawrence v.
 Texas decision.
 But that was then, this is now.

-The purpose of invoking natural law will be, as always, to try to hide the big guns of Catholic doctrine under secular-scientific looking camouflage netting.
+The purpose of invoking natural law will be, as always, to try to hide the howitzers of Catholic doctrine under secular-scientific looking camouflage netting.

 As Moose can tell you, 13th-century biology is to modern biology as 13th-century astronomy is to modern astronomy.
 Earth does move, and bad facts still make bad law.